jeffbarish/wax-manual/source/appendix.rst

 .. _transfer-folder:

 - **transfer**: The transfer folder is used to transfer files to (:ref:`Import<file-mode>`) Wax.
 This folder may contain subfolders if you choose to create them.
 Note that when the :ref:`file chooser<file-chooser>` tells you that you are in the root folder, this is the folder you are actually in.
 Use this folder to import sound files, or to import :ref:`images<coverart-button>` or :ref:`documents<documents>` documents.

-- **completers**: Files in completers are named according to the metadata key for which the completions are intended.

 - **queuefiles**: Pickles of pixbufs of the primary image and play queue entries.